jaredreser/Skull2Face/README.md

 # Skull2Face

 AI for reconstructing plausible faces from skulls.
+This is discussed here as pertaining to fossil human skulls but could generalize to any extinct animal or deceased human whose skull is available.

 This repository provides a toy implementation of the concept described here: (https://www.observedimpulse.com/2025/09/skull-to-face-using-ai-to-recreate-lost_9.html?m=1).